vitejs/vite/docs/guide/api-plugin.md

 - **Type:** `(config: ResolvedConfig) => void | Promise<void>`
 - **Kind:** `async`, `parallel`

   Called after the Vite config is resolved.
 Use this hook to read and store the final resolved config.
-It is also useful when the plugin needs to do something different based the command is being run.
+It is also useful when the plugin needs to do something different based on the command being run.

   **Example:**